Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 You have lots of choices when choosing a patent search database.
 Deciding on a database depends on several things:

-- How you use it: The interface you use to do the search has to be helpful.
+- How you use it: The interface you use to search has to be helpful.
 Most beginners will need to use a Boolean search.
-If you're a professional, also look for a database with a command line search, like PatBase.
+If you're a professional, also look for a database with a command-line search, like PatBase.

 - What it covers: United States and UP/EP/WO searches are covered by most databases you'll use.
 But Asian language patents might not be in the database.
 If you need to look at patents from China, Japan, or Korea, try Orbit and WIPS.